 We understand that the COVID-19 outbreak has created a lot of uncertainty for customers.
 Many customers will have a sudden reduction of income and may be in receipt of a leave subsidy.
 We want to help customers understand the tax implications of these changes.

-Self-employed customers may be eligible for a wage subsidy paid by the Ministry of Social Development (MSD) if they have been affected by COVID-19.
-Leave payments for self-isolation as a result of COVID-19 are also available to self-employed workers who satisfy the eligibility criteria and are prevented from working.
+Leave payments for self-isolation as a result of COVID-19 are available to self-employed workers who satisfy the eligibility criteria and are prevented from working.

 Home-based childcare providers